modiholodri/Movie-File-Merger-User-Manual/mfm_usage/lists_tab.md

 ### Export List
 Drop a single item from any list here to export the complete list.
 The exported list can then be imported again by dropping it on any list.
 Use Export List to share your lists over Dropbox or make your own backup.
 The working lists do not have to be exported, since they are saved automatically by MFM in your MFM Private folder.

-### Search Torrents
+### Search Download
-Use Torrents to download any video you want to have immediately.
-Drag an item from the Import list on Search Download drop area, to search the web for downloads.
+Use torrents to download any video you want to have immediately.
+Drag an item from a list on Search Download drop area, to search the web for downloads.

-Drop a single or multiple items here to search for the titles on Torrentz.eu.
+Drop a single or multiple items here to search for the titles on the selected download page.
+You can change the download page with the down arrow beside the Download drop area.
 Your default web browser will be used for the search.
-To do the actual download, you have to install a torrent client like uTorrrent.
+To do the actual download, you have to install a torrent client like Tixati or uTorrrent.

 ![MFM & Torrents](MFM_Torrents.jpg)

-### Erase Color
-Drop a single item of any list here to erase all items of the same colour from the list.
-You can for example erase all Garbage movies from your Existing list or you can erase all existing movies from the Wish list after they have been processed.
-To shorten the Import list and ease the selection process, you can erase all Garbage, Existing, and Wish items, because the Import list can be reloaded once the selection process is finished.

 ### Erase Selected
 Drop an item or an item selection here to erase all selected items from a list.
 You can select multiple items with the mouse by clicking in the empty column to the right of the item title column.
 If you use the keyboard, you can select multiple items with the Shift key.
 Single selected items can also be deleted with the Delete key.
 Use Erase Selected to clear a complete list, be selecting all if the items with the mouse.

+### Erase Color
+Drop a single item of any list here to erase all items of the same colour from the list.
+You can for example erase all Garbage movies from your Existing list or you can erase all existing movies from the Wish list after they have been processed.
+To shorten the Import list and ease the selection process, you can erase all Garbage, Existing, and Wish items, because the Import list can be reloaded once the selection process is finished.

 ### Search the Web for Inormation
 You can find more information about the movies or series on the web, like for example on IMDb or The TVDb websites.